christianschmitz/ows/doc/specification/02-Ledger.md

 The wildcard symbol (`*`) can be used to match all actions, all actions of a specific category, and/or all resource identifiers.

 Actions that create resources, don't operate on existing resources.
 Such actions are instead considered to operate on a generic global resource, identified by `*`.
-This means that actions that create resources must also use a wildcard in the resource identifiers list for a positive match.
+This means that actions that create resources must also use a wildcard in the list of resource identifiers for a positive match.

 A policy consists of multiple policy statements.
 To determine the change set action permissions, use the following steps:
    1. The allowed actions are collected in a set